 All three claims are ridiculous misrepresentations.
 Here’s why:

-First, borrowing against your own money - in this case equity in your home - is not living beyond your means.
+First, borrowing against your own money – in this case your home equity – is not living beyond your means.
 It is by its very definition living within your means.
 Because it’s your money.

 Equity represents the portion of a mortgage that has been paid off.
-If you owe $150,000 on a home with a current market value of $300,000, that means you have $150,000 of equity.
-It's borrowed money only in the sense that you don't want to sell the house to tap into it.
+If you owe $200,000 on a home with a current market value of $300,000, you have $100,000 of equity.
+It’s borrowed money only in the sense that you don’t want to sell the house to tap into it.